albin-johansson/centurion/docs/pages/api/graphics/basic_window.rst

 ============

 The ``basic_window`` class represents an operating system window.
-The aliases ``window`` and ``window_handle`` represent owning and non-owning versions windows, respectively.
+The aliases ``window`` and ``window_handle`` represent owning and non-owning version windows, respectively.

 General information
 -------------------